thinking-with-computers/ludus-spec/concurrency.md

 The actor model comes, approximately, from Erlang; I'm familiar with it from Elixir.
 (This keeps my inspirations--Logo; Clojure; Elixir--coherent.)
 An actor (called a process in Erlang/Elixir world) gets its own execution/interpretation context: a call stack and a message queue.
 It can respond to messages from the outside world, and send messages back out to the outside world.
 Message passing is, to a first approximation, always asynchronous.

 One of the things about the actor model is that it's not only a form of concurrency (and, with immutable data structures, safe parallelism), it's also a method of managing state.
-(Which, ultimately, is what concurrency is really about anyway.)
+Which, ultimately, is what concurrency is really about anyway: how do you manage state when many things are happening at once?

+It adds a few orthogonal constructs to the language: the idea of a process, a way to send messages, and a way of ceding the execution of a process to a scheduler.

 ### An example of an actor

 In Elixir, you can write a very basic mutable data structure using an actor.
-From the [Elixir docs](https://elixir-lang.org/getting-started/processes.html#state)
+From the [Elixir docs](https://elixir-lang.org/getting-started/processes.html#state):

 ```elixir
 defmodule KV do